jchen114/ActiveAuthenticationOnAndroid/README.md

 - call state
 - screen state

-and stores them locally to a Directory and uploads to AWS
+and stores them locally to a directory then runs an authentication algorithm to get scores from each modality and fuses the scores together to output a single authentication score.